nanoporetech/pod5-file-format/docs/SPECIFICATION.md

 ### Table Schemas

-POD5 files are contain several [arrow tables](https://arrow.apache.org/docs/python/data.html#tables).
+POD5 files are a custom wrapper format around arrow that contain several [arrow tables](https://arrow.apache.org/docs/python/data.html#tables).

 All the tables should have the following `custom_metadata` fields set on them: